 According to this article from The Spanish Nutrition Foundation, asparagus (especially green asparagus) is rich in vitamins.
 Asparagus has been popular since ancient times and has a wide variety of benefits.
 Find out what they are:

 1. It’s a diuretic

 As it’s predominately made up of water, asparagus facilitates the removal of fluids.

-- It’s recommended for people suffering from retention, swelling or kidney problems, as stated in this study carried out by the Faisalabad University, as well as those with hypertension, as shown in this study by the University of Hokaido.
+- It’s recommended for people suffering from water retention, swelling or kidney problems, as stated in this study carried out by the Faisalabad University, as well as those with hypertension, as shown in this study by the University of Hokaido.